-If a problem occurs in the airbag system, the SRS indicator will come on and a message appears on the driver information interface.
+If a problem occurs in the airbag system, the SRS indicator will come on and a message appears on the multi-information display.

 Supplemental Restraint System (SRS) Indicator

 ■ When the power mode is set to ON The indicator comes on for a few seconds, then goes off.
 This tells you the system is working properly.